Crime in Toronto: Demographics of youth gang members

 Although most youth gang members are male, mixed-gender and female youth gangs also exist.
 Youth from lower-income families are more likely to self-identify as gang members, but membership cuts across lower, middle and upper income categories.
 One study found that although black, Asian and Hispanic youth in Toronto are more likely to report gang activity than youth of other ethnicities, 27% of criminal youth gang members self-identify as white (followed by 23% black, 3% Aboriginal, 18% South Asian, 17% East Asian, 5% Middle Eastern and 7% Hispanic).
 A correlation has not been found between youth gang membership and immigration status.
 Gang-involved youth commonly report a history of abuse and/or neglect, poverty, dysfunctional families, isolation, school failure, and other psychosocial issues.

 Community and police response

-Efforts to reduce youth gang crime have included police raids, government & social programs, and camera surveillance of public housing projects.
+Efforts to reduce youth gang crime have included police raids, government and social programs, and camera surveillance of public housing projects.